How Is Speed Factored Into Car Accident Cases?

 - What Is Speeding

 - Vehicle Speed and the Pedestrian

 - How Speeding Impacts The Value of a Personal Injury Case

 What Is Speeding?

 The idea of speeding seems pretty straightforward, but there is more to speeding than simply driving above the speed limit.

 Even if you're driving the speed limit, driving too fast for road conditions can also be dangerous.

 Changing weather conditions is just one of the reasons why a driver might need to adjust their speed.

-Driving 55 miles per hour may be appropriate on a bright, sunny day, but in the rain, 55 miles per hour could lead to disaster.
+Driving 55 miles per hour may be appropriate on a bright, sunny day, but 55 miles per hour in the rain could lead to disaster.